 b.
 Performance ratings will be based upon the best three games

 played by a participant.

 c.
-Games in excess of the three best will not affect a player's
+Games in excess of three will not add, nor detract from a

 d.
-A player must play at least three games to advance to the
+A player must win at least three games to advance to the single

 e.
 Performance ratings for a player will be obtained as follows: